janko/rodauth-rails/README.md

 ### Rack middleware

-The railtie inserts [`Rodauth::Rails::Middleware`](/lib/rodauth/rails/middleware.rb) at the end of the middleware stack, which calls your Rodauth app around each request.
+The railtie inserts [`Rodauth::Rails::Middleware`](/lib/rodauth/rails/middleware.rb) at the end of the middleware stack, which is just a wrapper around your Rodauth app.

 ```sh
 $ rails middleware